We started a tradition of sending out Funny Family Holiday Cards each year.

 2012: Floating heads

-For the following year, we were lucky enough to have my stepson back in our family photo.
+For this following year, we were lucky enough to have my stepson back in our family photo.
 You'll notice the lighting on his face was completely different from ours.
 That's because I took his picture outside in the open daylight on a summer day.
 Ours were taken months later in the garage with directional light.
 Oh well... at least we got him in this year's photo!

 - Just days before we took our funny photos, my daughter decided to cut her own bangs.
 Yeah.
 She cut them down to the scalp.
 Turns out it just made our card all that more funny.